-The building expansion was designed to marry a non-symmetrical mass into the existing symmetrical building layout, and to consolidate the various educational programs, while alleviating major student interior circulation issues.
-The exterior masonry was selected to make a bold statement to potential donors, that the expansion represents a revitalization of the 150 year history of the institution, and is complimented with more contemporary materials such as metal panels and glass curtain wall systems.
+The scope of the Saint Francis Prep (SFP) Capital Improvements Campaign included a Facilities Assessment Study which documents the condition of the existing facility and preparation of a Master Plan, which identified significant renovations and additions to the facility, along with Architectural, Structural, and MEP/FP Systems upgrades.
+The building expansion was designed to marry a non-symmetrical mass into the existing symmetrical building layout and to consolidate the various educational programs while alleviating major student interior circulation issues.
+The exterior masonry was selected to make a bold statement to potential donors.
+The expansion represents a revitalization of the 150-year history of the institution and complimented more contemporary materials such as metal panels and glass curtain wall systems.

-The Campus Additions & Renovations project for St. Francis Preparatory High School is a multi-phased, facilities upgrade, interior renovations and building addition project, designed to make SFP a 21st century educational teaching facility.
-The program includes a comprehensive upgrade of the buildings mechanical systems and infrastructure, along with a 50,000 square foot expansion to its existing physical campus and associated renovations of the existing classrooms, library, science labs and art rooms.
-The expansion has been constructed as a three-story structural steel frame with brick and masonry exterior walls, insulated metal panels, and a glass curtain wall Façade.
+The Campus Additions & Renovations project for St. Francis Preparatory High School is a comprehensive upgrade of the building's mechanical systems and infrastructure.
+Along with a 50,000 square foot expansion to the existing physical campus with associated renovations of the existing classrooms, library, science labs, and art rooms.
+The extension is a three-story structural steel frame with brick and masonry exterior walls, insulated metal panels, and a glass curtain wall façade.

-To satisfy additional academic programming requirements, the expansion and renovations included a state of the Science Center, Fitness Center and Locker Rooms, Music Arts Center, Classrooms, and a new Art Center on the top floor of the existing school.
-The facility replaces the schools existing antiquated science labs, art space and fitness area, which will be converted to additional instructional space and labs, and administrative areas.
+The expansion and renovations include a state of the Science Center, Fitness Center and Locker Rooms, Music Arts Center, Classrooms, and a new Art Center on the top floor of the existing school to satisfy the additional academic programming requirements.
+The facility will replace the schools' outdated science labs, art space, and fitness area, converted to extra instructional space, labs, and administrative offices.

 The construction of the facility took place during the school's operational hours, with limited site mobility.
 The safety for all students and faculty was a daily concern and addressed through TRITEC's Site Safety and Logistics Plan, generated with the school's administrative staff.